 SAFe Core Values

 There are four Core Values that inform all SAFe principles and practices.
-They are the values of alignment, built-in quality, transparency and program execution.
+These are: alignment, built-in quality, transparency and program execution.

-Alignment is essential if organisations want to effectively respond to changes that arise.
-SAFe encourages organisations to build alignment processes throughout their organisations so all teams can easily understand the current state of the organisation and how they can adapt or adjust to meet the defined strategic objectives of the organisation.
-Being highly autonomous, teams can make decisions quickly and can easily synchronise with other teams across the portfolio and ensure the most value-adding projects are being prioritised.
+Alignment is essential if organisations want to effectively respond to changes.
+SAFe encourages organisations to build alignment processes so all teams can easily understand the current state of affairs and how they can adapt to meet the defined strategic objectives of the organisation.
+Teams can make decisions quickly when they are highly autonomous, and they can easily synchronise with other teams across the portfolio to ensure the most value-adding projects are being prioritised.

-Within the SAFe framework, teams define what completion means and quality assurance is embedded into all practices and tasks.
-There are five key dimensions to built-in quality.
+Within the SAFe framework, teams define what completion means.
+Quality assurance is embedded into all practices and tasks.
+The SAFe framework identifies five key dimensions in built-in quality.
 They include flow, architecture and design quality, code quality, system quality, and release quality.
-Though these software-centric terms, these dimensions can be adapted to other contexts to ensure holistic quality control.
+With these software-centric terms, those dimensions can be adapted to other contexts for holistic quality control.

 Transparency is not something that is just achieved, it is gained.
-Teams have to learn to trust each other if they are to be truly open, honest and collaborative with one another.
-It is important to imbed trust-building behaviours such as inclusive decision-making and real-time progress visibility so all team members are on the same page and can collaborate effectively.
+Teams have to learn to trust each other if they are to be truly open, honest and collaborative.
+It is important to embed trust-building behaviours such as inclusive decision-making and real-time progress visibility.

-Being able to execute programs effectively is the main purpose and goal of the SAFe approach.
-SAFe prioritises optimising working systems, maintaining alignment and achieving business outcomes to make sure teams are always delivering the most value at any given moment.
+Being able to execute programs effectively is the main goal of the SAFe approach.
+It prioritises the optimisation of working systems, maintenance of alignment, and the achievement of business outcomes to make sure teams are always delivering the most value at any moment.

-The SAFe principles are the vehicle through which the core value of SAFe can be achieved and thus inform the everyday practices and activities within the organisation.
+SAFe principles are the vehicle through which the core value of SAFe can be achieved.
+Thus, they inform the everyday practices and activities within the organisation.
 Here are the ten key principles of SAFe.

 Principle One: Take an economic view

 Every decision and delay has an impact on projects.
-By taking an economic view on all decisions, teams can clearly understand the economic implications of each delay and thus strive to achieve the shortest lead-time with the least wastage.
-Several techniques that can be implemented include effective job sequencing, analysis of economic trade-offs, and operating on lean budgets.
+By taking an economic view on all decisions, teams can clearly understand the implications of each delay and thus strive to achieve the shortest lead-time with the least waste.
+Several techniques can be implemented, including effective job sequencing, the analysis of economic trade-offs, and operation on lean budgets.

 Principle Two: Apply systems thinking

-Systems thinking is an approach that encourages teams to move away from linear mindsets and solutions-building to more linear formats that look at the greater interconnected relationships between different components of a problem.
-Systems thinking shows that simply optimising one component of the problem does not equate to an overall optimization of a system.
+Systems thinking is an approach that encourages teams to move away from linear mindsets and solutions-building to more linear formats.
+These look at the larger, interconnected relationships between different components of a problem.
+Systems thinking shows that simply optimising one component of the problem does not equate to an overall optimisation.

-Organisations that apply SAFe understand that improving a system requires a deeper understanding of the overarching aim of the system itself.
+Organisations that apply SAFe understand that improving a system requires a deeper understanding of the its overarching aim.
 For example, improving team productivity may involve more than implementing a new project management solution.
-To be truly effective it may require the elimination of siloes, the formation of cross-functional structures and the creation of collaborative cultures.
+To be truly effective it may require the elimination of silos, the formation of cross-functional structures, and the creation of collaborative cultures.

 Principle Three: Assume variability; preserve options

-Traditional project design and methodologies typically build off a singular design-and-requirement option during the early stages of development.
-In the case that the starting point itself proves to be wrong, this approach means that all future adjustments would only serve to mitigate a problem rather than fully optimising a system.
+Typically, traditional project design and methodologies build off a singular design-and-requirement option during the early stages of development.
+If the starting point proves to be wrong, this approach means that all future adjustments would only serve to mitigate a problem, rather than optimise a system.

-SAFe chooses to take a more open-ended approach that actively considers multiple requirements and design options to give teams the flexibility they need to adapt to oncoming changes.
+SAFe chooses to take a more open-ended approach that actively considers multiple requirements and design options in order to give teams flexibility in adapting to changes.
 Empirical data can then be used to create more specific designs that generate the best economic outcome for the organisation.

 Principle Four: Build incrementally with fast, integrated learning

-Much like the lean values, SAFe emphasizes the importance of continuously learning, adjusting and adapting.
-By introducing intentional learning cycles and structures, teams can make sure they are always optimising and maximising their resources and processes through each iteration of the project.
+Much like Lean values, SAFe emphasises the importance of continuously learning, adjusting and adapting.
+By introducing intentional learning cycles and structures, teams ensure they are always optimising and maximising their resources through each iteration of the project.

 Principle Five: Base milestones on the objective evaluation of working systems

-Rather than evaluating progress based on pre-determined sequential phase-gate models, SAFe takes the more interactive route by using different integration points to act as objective milestones that evaluate the solution or product throughout the development lifecycle.
-The traditional approach often does not mitigate risk as well as intended whereas the SAFe approach enables more frequent financial, technical and value-based evaluation to ensure each iteration of the project with secure the intended value or returns.
+Rather than evaluating progress with pre-determined sequential phase-gate models, SAFe takes the more interactive route.
+It uses different integration points which act as objective milestones to evaluate the solution or product throughout the development lifecycle.
+The traditional approach does not mitigate risk as well as intended.
+By contrast, the SAFe approach enables more frequent financial, technical and value-based evaluation.
+This ensures each iteration of the project will secure the intended value or returns.

 Principle Six: Visualise and limit WIP, reduce batch sizes, and manage queue lengths

-One of the key goals of Lean enterprises is to achieve a state of continuous flow in which new requirements and capabilities can easily move from concept to value.
-Key ways of achieving such flow include:
+One of the key goals of Lean enterprises is to achieve a state of continuous flow where new requirements and capabilities can easily move from concept to value.
+The ways to achieving such flow include:

-- Visualizing and limiting the amount of work in progress (WIP)
+- Visualising and limiting the amount of work in progress (WIP)

 - Reducing the batch size of work